What is Azure Data Box Gateway?

 Data Box Gateway virtual device - A device based on a virtual machine provisioned in your virtualized environment or hypervisor and allows you to send data to Azure.

-- United States - West US2 and East US
+- United States - East US

 - European Union - West Europe

-- Asia Pacific - SE Asia
+- Asia Pacific - South East Asia

 Destination Storage accounts - The storage accounts that store the data are available in all Azure regions.